paupino/rust-decimal/README.md

 ## `serde-bincode`

 Since `bincode` does not specify type information, we need to ensure that a type hint is provided in order to correctly be able to deserialize.
-Enabling this feature will force deserialization to use `deserialize_str` instead of `deserialize_any`.
-Because serialization uses string format by default, the feature `serde-float` should _*not*_ be used in conjunction with this feature.
+Enabling this feature on it's own will force deserialization to use `deserialize_str` instead of `deserialize_any`.

+If, for some reason, you also have `serde-float` enabled then this will use `deserialize_f64` as a type hint.
+Because converting to `f64` _loses_ precision, it's highly recommended that you do NOT enable this feature when working with `bincode`.